Microsoft Office: Office for the web

 Office for the web was a free web version of Microsoft Office that included three web applications: Word, Excel and PowerPoint.
 The offering also included Outlook.com, OneNote and OneDrive; these are accessible through a unified app switcher.
 Users can install the on-premises version of this service, called Office Online Server, in private clouds in conjunction with SharePoint, Microsoft Exchange Server and Microsoft Lync Server.

 Word, Excel, and PowerPoint for the web could natively open, edit, and save Office Open XML files (docx, xlsx, pptx) as well as OpenDocument files (odt, ods, odp).
 They could also open files with legacy Office formats (doc, xls, ppt), but these were converted to the newer formats once edited.
 Password-encrypted Office files could not be opened.
 Files with macros could be opened in the browser apps, but the macros could not be accessed or executed.
 In July 2013, Word gained the ability to render PDF documents or convert them to Microsoft Word documents, although the formatting of the document may have deviated from the original.
 In November 2013, the apps started supporting real-time co-authoring and autosaving files.

 Office for the web lacked a number of the advanced features present in the full desktop versions of Office, including the programs Access and Publisher.
 However, users were able to select the command "Open in desktop app"; this brought up the document in the desktop version of Office on their computer or device to utilize the advanced features there.

-The Personal edition of Office for the web was available to the general public free of charge with a Microsoft account through the Office.com website, which superseded SkyDrive (now OneDrive) and Office Live Workspace.
+The Personal edition of Office for the web was made available to the public free of charge via Office.com, superseding previous services such as SkyDrive (later OneDrive) and Office Live Workspace.
 Enterprise-managed versions were available through Office 365.
 In February 2013, the ability to view and edit files on SkyDrive without signing in was added.
 The service could also be installed privately in enterprise environments as a SharePoint app, or through Office Web Apps Server.
 Microsoft also offered other web apps in the Office suite, such as the Outlook Web App (formerly Outlook Web Access), Lync Web App (formerly Office Communicator Web Access), Project Web App (formerly Project Web Access).
 Additionally, Microsoft offers a service under the name of Online Doc Viewer to view Office documents on a website via Office on the web.

 In 2017, Office for the web was replaced by Microsoft 365; the service, including the former Word, Excel, and PowerPoint web applications, is no longer accessible.